baudm/sungka-ai/README.md

 ```
 $ python train.py --save_path results/
 ```
 Every 100 training episodes, model weights will be saved in `results`.
-The final model weight should be in `results/p1-09999.pth`.
+The final model weight should be in `results/p1-09999.pth`, and `results/p2-09999.pth` for the agent trained as player 2.

 Training hyperparameters are as follows:
 ```